 Step 6.
 Accessing Elxis CMS.

 Elxis CMS will be available on HTTP port 80 by default.
-Open your favorite browser and navigate to http://yourdomain.com/ or http://server-ip/ and complete the required the steps to finish the installation.
+Open your favourite browser and navigate to http://yourdomain.com/ or http://server-ip/ and complete the required steps to finish the installation.
 If you are using a firewall, please open port 80 to enable access to the control panel.